hpyhacking/peatio/README.md

 ## Mission

-Our mission is to build an open-source crypto currency exchange with a high performance trading engine and incomparable security.
+Our mission is to build an open-source [crypto exchange software](https://www.openware.com) with a high performance trading engine and incomparable security.
 We are moving toward dev/ops best practices of running an enterprise grade exchange.

 We provide webinar or on site training for installing, configuring and administration best practices of Peatio.
 Feel free to contact us for joining the next training session: [Openware.com](https://www.openware.com)